Contents

 Any window worth their salt would be certified by ENERGY STAR.

 ENERGY STAR is a voluntary energy efficiency program established by the U.S. that promotes energy-efficient products and practices by certifying products that meet strict energy efficiency guidelines.

+The ENERGY STAR label, found on windows from an ENERGY STAR partner, signifies their energy efficiency.
 Here’s an example of an ENERGY STAR label:

-The ENERGY STAR label, that can be found on windows from an ENERGY STAR partner signifies their energy efficiency.

-The Anatomy of an ENERGY STAR Label
+The ins and outs of an ENERGY STAR label

 In order for a window to be ENERGY CERTIFIED, a list of requirements must be achieved within acceptable energy performance ratings.
-Here are the performance ratings that needs to be achieved (they will also be listed on the label itself):
+Here are the performance ratings that need to be achieved (they will also be listed on the label itself):

 U-factor